Handle calls in 8x8 Contact Center for Zendesk

 A screen pop is presented when an inbound call is offered or an outbound call is connected.
 The screen pop searches the caller’s name, email ID, and phone number, and shows you whether there is a matching record in the Zendesk database.
 Upon finding a matching record, the integration presents the record for you to preview and prepare for the call you have received.
 The search may return:

 • Single match: When the call is offered, the matching record is presented in a new browser tab for your preview.
-The match is also listed in the Search tab.
+The match is also listed when clicking the customer's avatar in the 8x8 Contact Center app.
 Upon the termination of the call, a call log is automatically generated.
 The optional information added by you or another agent is also displayed in the call log.

-• Multiple matches: In the event of multiple matching contacts, the 8x8 Contact Center for Zendesk lists all matches in the Search tab.
+• Multiple matches: In the event of multiple matching contacts, the 8x8 Contact Center for Zendesk lists all matches in the in the customer’s avatar.
+Click the avatar and manually select the record to which to link the call log.
 By default, the call log is associated with the first record in the list.
 You can associate the call with another record in the list or simply search for another record.
 Click next to the desired record to view the details.

 • No match: In the absence of matching records, no record is presented.
 A call log is created after the call ends.
-While the call is active, the agent can add the agent-injected data via the Search tab.
+While the call is active, the agent can click the customer's avatar and use the search bar to match the call to a customer.
+At the end of the call, you can add the agent-injected data in the Zendesk section of the integration app.
 This data is saved and presented in the call log after the call is ended.

 Transfer calls